Katherine Williamson, M.D. – President

 Sharief Taraman, M.D. – Vice President

 Dr. Sharief Taraman is the Assistant Division Chief of Pediatric Neurology at CHOC Children’s Hospital and is an Assistant Clinical Professor in Pediatrics at the University of California, Irvine School of Medicine.
-Dr. Taraman is one of CHOC’s Physician Informaticists and serves on the Board of Directors for OCPHRIO, Inc. helping to drive health information exchange and improve healthcare in Orange County.
+Dr. Taraman is one of CHOC’s Physician Informaticists and previously served on the Board of Directors for OCPHRIO, Inc. helping to drive health information exchange and improve healthcare in Orange County.
 As a pediatric neurologist, Dr. Taraman sees children with a variety of neurological conditions, but has had the greatest impact on improving concussion care throughout Orange County.
 Current research projects include principal investigator of nanoparticles as therapeutic agents, co-investigator of brain computer interfaces, and co-investigator on National Validation of the PedsQL-Epilepsy Module.
 Locally, he volunteers as a member for the Irvine Unified School District Medical Advisory Board, a parent volunteer in the Capistrano Unified School District, and with the Girl Scouts of Orange County.

 Vinh Lam, M.D. – Treasurer